iturdikulov/notes/fzf.md

 ---
 # fzf

-It's a general purpose fuzzy finder written in [[Go|Golang]] that can be used with any list of things: files, processes, command history, git branches, etc.
+It's a general purpose fuzzy finder written in [[Go]] that can be used with any list of things: files, processes, command history, git branches, etc.

-For [[Zsh|Z shell]], it provides the following key bindings (overwrite existing ones), and they are very handy:
+For [[Zsh]], it provides the following key bindings (overwrite existing ones), and they are very handy:

 - `C-t`::Paste the selected file path(s) into the command line.
 Useful to insert quickly paths into arguments of commands.